taehun-kmu/FMCL-Docker/doc/support-policy.md

  - In addition, we will only support the latest point release for each of these toolkit versions.
     For example when 12.1.1 is released, 12.1.0 is marked EOL
  - Once a CUDA container image set has gone EOL, we will update the Message of the Day for the image to indicate it has reached EOL.
 We will also provide notification via a gitlab issue our customers can subscribe to.
+  - We are also including support for 2 major CUDA versions at any given time (e.g. 11 & 12 or 12 & 13). i.e. 11 will be marked EOL, after 13 is released.
+If 11 is already past deletion date based on above conditions, a month will be added to 11's deletion time to avoid disruption and provide ample time for customers to plan the transition.
+Please refer to the EOL chart for the deletion dates.

  - After a period of Six Months time, the EOL tags **WILL BE DELETED from Docker Hub and Nvidia GPU Cloud (NGC)**.
 This deletion ensures unsupported tags (and image layers) are not left lying around for customers to continue using after they have long been abandoned.

 Please see the [EOL chart](container_tags.pdf) for driver EOL and approx container tags deletion dates.